BobMorane22/connectx/doxygen/awt/awt.md

 <a name="todos"></a>
 ## 7. TODOs

-\todo Include the `Gtk::Application` dependance inside the abstract factory.
 \todo Review the `gtkmm3::CreateFactory` call to remove the enum.
 The namespace already
       does the job.
 \todo Add a non Connect X window creation facility in the AWT.
 The AWT is not functional at this